-In 2020, Corsa drilled four new holes at Acosta and seven holes at the Shaffer surface area.
-Data for an additional eight existing holes were also provided for the Shaffer area.
-MM&A reviewed and verified exploration data through the generation of stratigraphic columnar sections using cross-sectional analysis to confirm coal seam correlations.
+In 2021, Corsa drilled four new holes at Casselman, fifteen new holes at Horning, and six new holes at Will Farm MM&A reviewed and verified exploration data through the generation of stratigraphic columnar sections using cross-sectional analysis to confirm coal seam correlations.
 After establishing that correlations were consistent, or determining that edits to coal seam correlations were needed, coal seams were identified in the geologic database.
 During the course of the investigation, some of the data from a relatively small number of holes were deemed to be questionable (e.g., unlikely or uncharacteristic elevations, thicknesses or intervals) and were not honored for the purposes of geologic mapping.
 The locations of drill holes and outcrop measurements have not been independently verified by MM&A.